 Declare a type-bound procedure to be non overridable when necessary to ensure that it is not overridden by subclasses.

-6.42 Violations of the Liskov Substitution Principle or the Contract Model [BLP]
+6.42 Violations of the Liskov substitution principle or the contract model [BLP]

 6.42.1 Applicability to language

 The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.42 applies to Fortran.
 Fortran provides no mechanism to specify and enforce pre- and postconditions, or to prevent “has-a”-inheritance.